Level Up Development’s Culture

 • You focus on making things that are reusable

-In describing integrity we say, “You only say things about fellow employees you say to them directly.”
+In describing integrity we say, “You only say things about fellow employees to them directly.”
 In most situations, both social and work, those who consistently say what they really think about people are quickly isolated and banished.
 We work hard to get people to give each other professional, constructive feedback – up, down and across the organization – on a continual basis.
 Leaders demonstrate that we are all fallible and open to feedback.
 People should frequently ask others, “What could I be doing better?” and themselves, “What feedback have I not yet shared?”

-We believe we will learn faster and be better if we can make giving and receiving feedback less stressful and a more normal part of work life.
+We believe we will learn faster and be better if we can make giving and receiving feedback a less stressful and more normal part of work life.
 Feedback is a continuous part of how we communicate and work with one another versus an occasional formal exercise.
 We build trust by being selfless in giving feedback to our colleagues even if it is uncomfortable to do so.
 Feedback helps us to avoid sustained misunderstandings and the need for rules.
-Feedback is more easily exchanged if there is a strong underlying relationship and trust between people, which is part of why we invest time in developing those professional relationships.
+Feedback is more easily exchanged if there is a strong underlying relationship and trust between people.
+This is part of why we invest time in developing those professional relationships.
 We celebrate the people who are very candid, especially to those in more powerful positions.
 We actively help people learn how to do this at Level Up Development through coaching and modeling the behaviors we want to see in every employee.

 Special Forces are people organized into small, versatile teams, called Operational Detachment Experts (ODE).
 Each member of an ODE is an expert in his or her Project Operational Specialty (POS.)
 Their specialized training and expertise allows them to operate independently within the group towards a greater project goal.

 Unquestionably, we have to hire well.
 We also have to foster collaboration, embrace a diversity of viewpoints, support information sharing, and discourage office politics.
 The unusual part is that adequate performers will not do well here and that is why we have a 120 day acceptance period.
 We use this to continuously look for star performers.
 If you think of a professional sports team, it is up to the coach to ensure that every player on the field is amazing at their position, and plays very effectively with their teammates.
 We model ourselves on being a team, not a nuclear family.
 A nuclear family is about unconditional love, despite, say, your siblings’ bad behavior.
-A special forces team is about pushing yourself to be the best teammate you can be, caring intensely about your teammates, and knowing that your teammates are always their to help you through the best and worst of things.
-Unlike a Nuclear Family through we are not here to dwell on the drama of misunderstood actions.
+A special forces team is about pushing yourself to be the best teammate you can be, caring intensely about your teammates, and knowing that your teammates are always there to help you through the best and worst of things.
+Unlike a Nuclear Family though, we are not here to dwell on the drama of misunderstood actions.

 We have no bell curves or statistical rankings.
 That would be detrimental to fostering collaboration, and is a simplistic, rules-based approach we do not want to support.
 We focus on managers’ judgment through the “keeper test” for each of their people: if one of the members of the team was thinking of leaving for another firm, would the manager try hard to keep them from leaving?
-Those who do not pass the keeper test (i.e. their manager would not fight to keep them) are promptly and respectfully release from their responsibilities.
-We can intern spend that time on finding someone for that position that makes us an even better and closer as a team.
+Those who do not pass the keeper test (i.e. their manager would not fight to keep them) are promptly and respectfully released from their responsibilities.
+We can in turn spend that time on finding someone for that position that makes us an even better and closer team.
 Getting cut from our team is very disappointing, but there is no shame.
 Being on a special forces team can be the thrill of a professional lifetime.

 Given our special forces orientation, it is very important that managers communicate frequently with each of their team members about where they stand so surprises are rare.
 Also, it is safe for any employee at any time to check in with their manager by asking, “Hey am I making the cut?”
 In the tension between honesty and kindness, we lean into honesty.
 No matter how honest, though, we treat people with respect and encouragement.

-One might assume that with special forces team focus, people would be afraid of making mistakes.
+One might assume that with a special forces team focus, people would be afraid of making mistakes.
 In fact, it’s the opposite.
 We try all kinds of things and make plenty of mistakes as we search for improvement.
 The keeper test is applied as a judgment of someone’s overall expected contribution.

 Within a special forces team, collaboration and trust work well because your colleagues are both exceptionally skilled at what they do, and at working well with others.
-In describing selflessness we say “You make time to help colleagues.
+In describing selflessness, we say “You make time to help colleagues.
 You share information openly and proactively.”
 We want new colleagues to feel very welcome and get all the support they need to be effective.

 People like loyalty, and it is great as a stabilizer.
 Employees with a strong track record at Level Up Development get leeway if their performance takes a temporary dip.
 Similarly, we ask employees to stick with Level Up Development through any short-term dips.
 But unconditional allegiance to a stagnant firm, or to a merely-adequately-performing employee, is not what we are about.